First Nations Health Authority Clients

 Therefore, to be eligible for coverage for many OTCs, you will need a prescription from your physician, nurse practitioner, or midwife.
 For other OTCs, treatment can be initiated by your pharmacist.
 In both cases, to be eligible for coverage your pharmacist must submit a claim to PharmaCare at the time of purchase.

-See the list of OTC items that may be initiated by pharmacist.
+See the list of OTC items that may be initiated by pharmacist (PDF).
 OTCs not on the list require a prescription.

 NIHB will continue to cover medical supplies and equipment that require NIHB prior authorization.
 See the list of NIHB MS&E benefits.